-Stay Cool with Divigel® The #1 prescribed topical estrogen gel.1
+Stay Cool with Divigel® The #1 prescribed transdermal estrogen gel.1

 Divigel® is FDA-approved to treat moderate to severe vasomotor symptoms (hot flashes and night sweats) due to menopause.